Raamizkn/RAGpdf/README.md

 - **📊 Document Management**: Organize, delete, and summarize your uploaded documents
 - **📱 Modern UI**: User-friendly Streamlit-based frontend with tabs and responsive design
 - **🚀 Scalability**: Efficiently processes hundreds of PDFs with optimized memory usage
+- **🐳 Docker Support**: Easy deployment with Docker and Docker Compose

 ## 🛠️ Technology Stack